 Mystic Greenways Progress

-The Clippership Connector is a proposed half-mile waterfront path will connect more than 10 miles of contiguous greenways and provide a safe and scenic route between Medford Square, Andrew/McGlynn Schools and Riverbend Park.
+The Clippership Connector, a proposed half-mile waterfront path, will connect more than 10 miles of contiguous greenways and provide a safe and scenic route between Medford Square, Andrew/McGlynn Schools and Riverbend Park.
+The path will allow people to walk, run, bike, and push strollers along a section of the river that, to date, has been blocked from public access.

 Macdonald Park is one of the largest riverfront parks in Greater Boston, providing residents in Medford, Somerville, Malden and Everett with recreational opportunities in and along the Mystic River.
 While the park is an important asset, it has not received the investment needed for ongoing maintenance and improvements.

-MyRWA and DCR are partnering to reverse this trend to make Macdonald Park a world-class riverfront park that is a environmental and recreational hub for local communities.
+MyRWA and DCR are partnering to reverse this trend to make this a world-class riverfront park that is an environmental and recreational hub for local communities.
 Revitalization goals include:

 - Increase use of the park with new recreational amenities